17 Minnesota singer-songwriters explore sexual harassment and abuse in 'MeTooMpls' album

 Schlieske's Weinstein takedown is equally blunt: "How much would you pay for this life you stole away from me?" the Tina & the B-sides bandleader seethes.

-“If 30 years ago someone had told me I’d be contributing to a project like this, with all these powerful female and nonbinary artists, I would have been knocked over with a feather,” said Schlieske, who has more years and tales of dealing with harassment than any of the album’s participants — but she still thinks now is the right time for the compilation.
+"If 30 years ago someone had told me I'd be contributing to a project like this, with all these powerful female and nonbinary artists, I would have been knocked over with a feather," said Schlieske.
+She has more years — and tales of dealing with harassment — than any of the album's other participants, but she still thinks now is the right time for the compilation.

 "Like most movements, I'm not sure people would really absorb what this all means had it happened any earlier.
 Women and the nonbinary/trans communities seem to have reached a tipping point of enough is enough, much like the Black Lives Matter movement."